stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

   * *msg2*: The type of message which can be sent through the SendPort, namely, a *ChatMessage*.
   * *msg1*: The type of message our handler is expecting from a client and that will be matched in the process' mailbox, that is, *JoinChatMessage*.

 This definition expresses that it handles a [channel](https://hackage.haskell.org/package/distributed-process-client-server-0.2.3/docs/Control-Distributed-Process-ManagedProcess.html#t:ChannelHandler) by having as argument the [SendPort](https://hackage.haskell.org/package/distributed-process-0.6.6/docs/Control-Distributed-Process-Internal-Types.html#t:SendPort) of the chat client that is communicating to the server.
 This handler only matches messages of type *JoinChatMessage* and it replies to the clients with a message of type *ChatMessage*.
 A *SendPort* is one end of a tuple of communication ports whose other end is a [ReceivePort](https://hackage.haskell.org/package/distributed-process-0.6.6/docs/Control-Distributed-Process-Internal-Types.html#t:ReceivePort).
-Together they componse an abstraction  named channel which is useful for communicating two processes in a type-safe fashion.
+Together they compose an abstraction  named channel which is useful for communicating two processes in a type-safe fashion.
 For example, in our handler, our chat server can only send messages of type ChatMessage to our clients through a port of type `SendPort ChatMessage` while the clients can only accept messages from this handler through a port of type `ReceivePort ChatMessage`.

 With the concept of channel in mind, it is now clear that our handler basically does two things: if the client that is attempting to join the chat server wants to use a nickname that has already been taken by another client, the server will reply through its specific *SendPort* with a message